0xArctirist/Fitox-Chat-Filter/README.md

 - Human moderation is still important
 ---

-**I'm not the best programmer since I am new to java so the code may be trash xd**
+**I'm not the best programmer since I am new to java so the code may be trash xd (Ai was used to assit with this project!!!)**